 “I know you’re tired, but something is happening.
 I need you to get up.”
 Prim quickly answered, grabbing her guild cloak from her sleeping spot and throwing it around herself.

 “Prim.
 What’s going on?”
 Lisin enquired, her face showing signs of alertness.

-“I don’t know, but there are cries coming through the woods.
+“I don’t know, but there are cries coming through the wood.
 Could be another attack, could be wild animals.
 Come outside as soon as you can.”
 She replied, leaving the hut.